OneDrive/onedrive-api-docs/docs/rest-api/api/permission_delete.md

 author: rgregg
 ms.author: rgregg
 ms.date: 09/10/2017
+title: Remove access to an item - OneDrive API
 ---
-# Delete a sharing permission
+# Delete a sharing permission from a file or folder

 Remove access to a [DriveItem](../resources/driveitem.md).